fmilthaler/FinQuant/README.tex.md

 **Note**: In the below examples, `pf` refers to an instance of `finquant.portfolio.Portfolio`, the object that holds all stock prices and computes its most common quantities automatically.
 To make *FinQuant* a user-friendly program, that combines data analysis, visualisation and optimisation, the object also provides interfaces to the main features that are provided in the modules in `./finquant/` and are discussed throughout this README.

-### Building a portfolio with `quandl`
+### Building a portfolio with data from web `quandl`/`yfinance`
-`./example/Example-Build-Portfolio-with-quandl.py`: Shows how to use *FinQuant* to build a financial portfolio by downloading stock price data through the Python package `quandl`.
+`./example/Example-Build-Portfolio-from-web.py`: Shows how to use *FinQuant* to build a financial portfolio by downloading stock price data through the Python package `quandl`/`yfinance`.

 ### Building a portfolio with preset data
 `./example/Example-Build-Portfolio-from-file.py`: Shows how to use *FinQuant* to build a financial portfolio by providing stock price data yourself, e.g. by reading data from disk/file.